calebgray/psftp/README.md

 ## Portable.
 Simple.
 FTP.
 Drag and drop files/folders to `psftp` then paste the `ftp://` link in your clipboard wherever pleases you.

-## psftp.me
-Optionally, generate your very own Internet accessible link (limited resources; please support my development by donating). <3

-Simply execute `psftp -psftpme` from the CLI, or enable it from the GUI.

 ## GUI Legend
 | Off   | Halfway | On    | Retrying |
 | :---: | :---:   | :---: | :---:    |